franckvalot/opencell-website-test/content/aboutus/businessmodel.md

 ---
 layout: businessmodel
-title: We want to do things differently.
-subtitle: Bringing agility and simplicity to enterprise B2B software.
+title: No strings attached.
+subtitle: Start a different relationship with your software provider.
 introduction:
   content: >-
-    Our business model is simple.
-No upfront payments or maintenance.<br> You just subscribe to a service that gives you access to our full software platform, to support and hosting services as well to our professional services team.
+    Our open source business model is simple.
+No upfront payments or maintenance.<br> You just subscribe to a service that gives you access to support and hosting services as well to our professional services team.
     There are no hidden costs beyond the annual subscription that includes premium functionalities and support.
   title: How our model works.
 boxes:
   - title: PREMIUM FUNCTIONALITIES